PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 F-Droid, despite being often recommended in the privacy community, has various security deficiencies.
 You can read more about them [here](/posts/android/f-droid-security-issues/).

 I do not recommend that you use F-Droid at all unless you have no other choice to obtain certain apps.
 In some rare cases, there may be some apps which require the F-Droid version to work properly without Google Play Services.
-If you do end up using F-Droid, I highly recommend that you avoid the official F-Droid client (which is extremely outdated and targets API level 25) and use a more modern client with seamless updates such as [NeoStore](https://github.com/NeoApplications/Neo-Store).
+If you do end up using F-Droid, I highly recommend that you avoid the official F-Droid client (which is extremely outdated and targets API level 25) and use a client with seamless updates such as [F-Droid Basic](https://f-droid.org/en/packages/org.fdroid.basic).
 You should also avoid using the official F-Droid repository as much as possible and stick to the F-Droid repositories hosted by the app developers instead.

-### GitHub
+### Manually

-You can also obtain your apps directly from their GitHub repositories.
+You can also obtain your apps directly from the developer's own releases page (i.e. GitHub, GitLab, the developer's website, etc.).
 In most cases, there would be a pre-built APK for you to download.
-You can verify the signature of the downloaded using `apksigner`:
+You can verify the signature of the downloaded using either [AppVerifier](https://github.com/soupslurpr/AppVerifier) or `apksigner`:

 - Install [Android Studio](https://developer.android.com/studio) which includes `apksigner`.
 On macOS, `apksigner` can be found at `~/Library/Android/sdk/build-tools/<version>/apksigner`.
 - Run `apksigner verify --print-certs --verbose myCoolApp.apk` to verify the certificate of the apk.

 After you have verified the signature of the apk and installed it on your phone, there are several strategies you can use to keep the application up-to-date.

 The first strategy is to add the atom feed of the application's release page to an RSS Reader like [ReadYou](https://github.com/Ashinch/ReadYou) to get notified of new releases.
 You will still need to download and install the new releases manually.
-If you are confused, here is a video that could help with this process:

-{{< youtube id="FFz57zNR_M0">}}
+- On GitHub, using Secure Camera as an example, you would navigate to its releases page and append .atom to the URL: `https://github.com/GrapheneOS/Camera/releases.atom`

+- On GitLab, using Aurora Store as an example, you would navigate to its project repository and append /-/tags?format=atom to the URL: `https://gitlab.com/AuroraOSS/AuroraStore/-/tags?format=atom`

-The second strategy is to use the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) F-Droid repository with a modern F-Droid client like [NeoStore](https://github.com/NeoApplications/Neo-Store), as mentioned [above](#f-droid).
+The second strategy is to use the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/) F-Droid repository with an F-Droid client like [F-Droid Basic](https://f-droid.org/en/packages/org.fdroid.basic), as mentioned [above](#f-droid).
 The IzzyOnDroid repository pulls new releases from various GitHub repositories to their server, which can then be automatically downloaded and installed by NeoStore.
 The downside of this strategy is that not every application on GitHub is on IzzyOnDroid, and sometimes IzzyOnDroid fails to pull a new release, resulting in you not getting any updates at all.

 It should be noted that since Android has automatic signature checking for existing applications on the system; that is, you only need to manually check the signature of the apk the first time you install an application.
 If you do use IzzyOnDroid to update applications, you will need to manually confirm the first update of an application to authorize the NeoStore as the installation source.
 After that, future updates will be seamless.

+### Obtainium

+[Obtainium](https://obtainium.imranr.dev/) is an app manager which allows you to install and update apps directly from the developer's own releases page, rather than a centralized app store/repository.

+Obtainium allows you to download APK installer files from a wide variety of sources, and it is up to you to ensure those sources and apps are legitimate.
+For example, using Obtainium to install Signal from Signal's APK landing page and verifying it with AppVerifier should be fine, but installing from third-party APK repositories like Aptoide or APKPure may pose additional risks.

 ## Google